All Products

 Note

-• Definition: An entity that provides computing resources (CPU and memory) for task execution.
+• Definition: An entity that provides compute resources (CPU and memory) for task execution.
 It exists independently of workspaces.

 • Relationship: Association is required.
-As shown on the right, a resource group must be associated with one or more workspaces.
-This allows Data Integration tasks and periodically scheduled Data Studio tasks within the workspaces to obtain runtime computing resources.
+As shown on the right side of the figure, a resource group must be associated with one or more workspaces.
+This allows Data Integration tasks and periodically scheduled Data Studio tasks within the workspaces to obtain runtime compute resources.

 • Definition: An entity that provides the syntax parsing, compilation, and execution environment for the Data Studio module.
 Examples include MaxCompute, Hologres, and EMR.